FicHub/fichub-cli/README.md

 - The fanfiction will be downloaded in epub format.
 To change it, use `-f` followed by the format.
 - The fanfiction will be downloaded in the current directory.
 To change it, use `-o` followed by the path to the directory.
+- Failed downloads will be saved in the `err.log` file in the current directory.

 Check `fichub_cli --help` for more info.